Benj1bear/pep-323/README.md

   or consider removing char in " \\" case since it's only for formatting

+- use look aheads to avoid unnecessary code adjustments

 Figure out later:

   source_processing:

 - fix extract_function for expr_getsource tests
   - then test it in test_source_processing:
     - test_expr_getsource
     - test_extract_function

 - examples of how to use ag_await and then cater for it if relevant

 utils:
   - test utils.cli_getsource
-- consider making patch iterators scope specific
-  - finish testing patch_iterators with testing this
 - consider determining lineno given encapsulated yield and the send values
   - test_lambda_expr in test_custom_generator for encapsulated yields